-Furthermore, to enhance patient access to timely care, reforms should be enacted to improve old standards that DFS and DOH use to determine network adequacy, adopting standards that are comprehensive to meet the health needs of all covered insureds including adding requirements for ensuring appropriate providers in diverse and underserved communities across New York; enhanced transparency, so consumers understand the size and quality of the network to be able to comparison shop; and increase regulatory oversight of incorrect participating physician lists.
+Furthermore, to enhance patient access to timely care, reforms should be enacted to improve old standards that DFS and DOH use to determine network adequacy.
+New standards should be adopted that are comprehensive to meet the health needs of all covered insureds including adding requirements for ensuring appropriate providers in diverse and underserved communities across New York; enhanced transparency, so consumers understand the size and quality of the network to be able to comparison shop; and increased regulatory oversight of incorrect participating physician lists.